U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Related Work

-\textbf{Query-Based End-to-End Object Detectors.} The pioneering work DETR~\cite{detr} utilizes a transformer encoder-decoder architecture and models object detection as a set prediction problem.
+The pioneering work DETR~\cite{detr} utilizes a transformer encoder-decoder architecture and models object detection as a set prediction problem.
 It directly predicts a fixed number of objects and eliminates the hand-crafted anchor and NMS components.
 Many follow-up studies have attempted to address the slow training convergence, lack of multi-scale features, and lower performance issues of DETR.
 For instance, Deformable DETR~\cite{deformabledetr} only attends to certain sampling points around a reference point by introducing predicted 2D anchor points and multi-scale deformable attention.
 DAB-DETR~\cite{dabdetr} further extends 2D anchor points to 4D anchor box coordinates to represent queries and dynamically update boxes in each decoder layer.
 DN-DETR~\cite{dndetr} and DINO~\cite{dino} introduce query denoising training and mixed query selection methods to improve DETR training speed and performance.
 RT-DETR~\cite{rtdetr} design efficient hybrid encoder architecture and IoU-aware query selection method to improve the efficiency of multi-scale feature interaction and the quality of initialized queries.
-Recently, a query-based end-to-end object detection framework with ConvNets named DECO~\cite{deco} has been proposed.
-DECO is composed of a convolutional encoder-decoder architecture, rather than a sophisticated transformer architecture, which performs the interaction between object queries and image features via convolutional self-interaction module (SIM) and cross-interaction module (CIM) in decoder layers.
-It improves the running speed and deployment efficiency of the query-based end-to-end object detector, but it still has some issues to solve, like DETR.